 Discussion:

-The IEEE 802.11 Working Group (WG) invites 3GPP RAN and SA to consider that 802.11 WLAN in unlicensed spectrum provides a practical complimentary low cost means of meeting the performance requirements for some IMT-2020 use cases.
-IMT-2020 use cases [1] that may benefit from the use of WLAN are Enhanced Mobile Broadband (very high traffic capacity hotspots) and some aspects of Ultra-Reliable and Low Latency Communication (e.g. low latency uplink transmission) and Massive Machine Type Communications (e.g. high device density with low-volume traffic).
+The IEEE 802.11 Working Group (WG) invites 3GPP RAN TSG and 3GPP SA TSG to consider that WLAN (802.11) in unlicensed spectrum provides a practical complimentary low cost means of meeting the performance requirements for some IMT-2020 use cases.
+IMT-2020 use cases [1] that may benefit from the use of WLAN are Enhanced Mobile Broadband (high data rate hotspots use case for areas with high user density where very high traffic capacity is needed) and some aspects of Ultra-Reliable and Low Latency Communication (e.g. low latency uplink transmission) and Massive Machine Type Communications (e.g. high device density with low-volume traffic).

-IEEE 802.11 WLAN currently provides 3GPP users with high data rate offload capability in many existing 3GPP networks.
-Recently completed 3GPP RAN WIs on LWA and LWIP and the currently active eLWA WI will provide improvements in the way WLAN (802.11) resources can be aggregated with the 3GPP radio interface resources in the 3GPP network.
-IEEE 802.11 believes that it is possible to further improve on the way WLAN and 3GPP LTE and NR can be aggregated to meet the performance goals of IMT-2020 and we believe that improving the aggregation of WLAN will be mutually beneficial to both 3GPP and IEEE 802.11.
+WLAN currently provides 3GPP users with high data rate offload capability in many existing 3GPP networks.
+Recently completed 3GPP RAN WIs on LWA and LWIP and the currently active WI on eLWA will provide improvements in the way WLAN resources can be aggregated with the 3GPP radio interface resources in the 3GPP network.
+IEEE 802.11 believes that it is possible to further improve on the way WLAN and 3GPP LTE and NR can be aggregated to meet the performance goals of IMT-2020 and that improving the aggregation of WLAN will be mutually beneficial to both 3GPP and IEEE 802.11.

-In addition to considering improvements in WLAN aggregation anchored in the RAT, IEEE 802.11 would also like to explore the possibility of improvements in WLAN integration in the existing and new Core Networks.
+In addition to considering improvements in WLAN aggregation anchored in the 3GPP RAN, IEEE 802.11 would also like to explore the possibility of improvements in standalone WLAN integration in the Evolved Packet System (EPS) and the future NextGen System.
 The recently completed 3GPP SA WI on NBIFOM will provide improvements in the way WLAN integrates with the EPC core network.
-IEEE 802.11 believes that it is possible to further improve on the way WLAN is integrated into the 3GPP EPC and the Next Generation core networks.
-We also believe that improving the way WLAN integrates with the core network will be mutually beneficial to both 3GPP and IEEE 802.11.
+IEEE 802.11 believes that it is possible to further improve on the way standalone WLAN is integrated into the 3GPP EPC and the NextGen System.
+We also believe that improving the way standalone WLAN integrates with the NextGen System will be mutually beneficial to both 3GPP and IEEE 802.11.

 Some areas of possible improvement include: metrics for discovery and selection of WLAN, data flow management, QoS, and security, leading towards improved aggregation and integration of WLAN in the 3GPP network.

-The IEEE 802.11 WG would like to investigate ways that the 3GPP RAN, 3GPP SA, and IEEE 802.11 WG can work together towards the goal of improving WLAN aggregation and integration to further enable WLAN in unlicensed spectrum to provide a practical low cost means of supporting some of the IMT-2020 use cases.
-The IEEE 802.11 WG invites 3GPP RAN and 3GPP SA to provide their suggestions on how 3GPP RAN, 3GPP SA, and the 802.11 WG can work together to make these improvements.
+The IEEE 802.11 WG would like to investigate ways that the 3GPP RAN, 3GPP SA, and IEEE 802.11 WG can work together towards the goal to further enable WLAN in unlicensed spectrum to support some of the IMT-2020 use cases, potentially leading towards inclusion in an IMT-2020 submission.
+The IEEE 802.11 WG invites 3GPP RAN and 3GPP SA to provide their suggestions on how 3GPP RAN, 3GPP SA, and the 802.11 WG can work together to accomplish these proposed goals.

 Actions:

-To 3GPP RAN:
+To 3GPP RAN TSG:

-The 802.11 WG respectfully asks 3GPP RAN to:
+The IEEE 802.11 WG respectfully asks 3GPP RAN TSG to:

-Provide the 3GPP RAN opinion on the desirability of improving WLAN aggregation to assist 3GPP in providing complimentary ways of meeting some IMT-2020 use case requirements.
+Provide 3GPP RAN TSG’s opinion on the desirability of improving WLAN aggregation to assist 3GPP in providing complimentary ways of meeting some IMT-2020 use case requirements, potentially leading towards inclusion in an IMT-2020 submission.

-Provide suggestion on how 3GPP RAN and the 802.11 WG can work together to improve WLAN aggregation and improving overall network performance.
+Provide suggestions on how 3GPP RAN TSG and the IEEE 802.11 WG can work together to improve WLAN aggregation and overall network performance.

-To 3GPP SA:
+To 3GPP SA TSG:

-The 802.11 WG respectfully asks 3GPP SA to:
+The IEEE 802.11 WG respectfully asks 3GPP SA TSG to:

-Provide the 3GPP SA opinion on the desirability of improving WLAN integration in the existing and Next Generation core networks to assist 3GPP in providing complimentary ways of meeting some IMT-2020 use case requirements and improving overall network performance.
+Provide 3GPP SA TSG’s opinion on the desirability of improving WLAN integration in the EPS and NextGen System to assist 3GPP in providing complimentary ways of meeting some IMT-2020 use case requirements, potentially leading towards inclusion in an IMT-2020 submission.

-Provide suggestion on how 3GPP SA and the 802.11 WG can work together to improve WLAN integration.
+Provide suggestions on how 3GPP SA TSG and the IEEE 802.11 WG can work together to improve WLAN integration and overall network performance.